daverosoff/mcgd/modules/02/Module.md

 them "level curves".

 **ANOTHER FIGURE**

+These are easily created in both R and Sage.
+The following R code[^usingR] initializes a random 2-variable function and includes its contour plot into the document.

+    f <- rfun( ~ x & y, seed = 1066)
+    plotfun( f(x=x,y=y) ~ x & y, x.lim=c(-4,4), y.lim=c(-4,4) )

+By default, this produces a full-color contour map.

+Sage lacks a facility for machine-generated random functions (as far as I am aware), but it can plot a function the user provides quite readily.

+**SAGE CODE GOES HERE**

 **Exercise**.
 What do you notice about the contours in the contour plot of \
 the shopping function?